1942 Auckland Rugby League season: Round 7

 Round 7 was the first time that North Shore had made an official contribution of players to the amalgamated side with Marist.
 A meeting between representatives of the two clubs during the week had resulted in North Shore decide to contribute 6 players to the side for Saturday.
 They were Rutherford, Hunt, Fields, Simons (though he had previously played), Meredith, and Penman.

 Round 8

 After the matches the Auckland Star wrote a small piece on the leading point scorers for the competition to date.
-Niwa, who had moved north from New Plymouth where he had been playing rugby had moved into 3rd position (38 points) after kicking 5 goals in Newton-Mt Albert’s latest match.
-Tom Chase was second with 53 points and Alan Donovan first with 56 points.
+Niwa, who had moved north from New Plymouth where he had been playing rugby had moved into 3rd position (38 points) after kicking 5 goals in Newton-Mt Albert's latest match.
+Tommy Chase was second with 53 points and Alan Donovan first with 56 points.

 Round 9

 Round 10

 It was decided that at the end of the second round of games “it was proposed to adhere to a decision to play a third round in the senior championship”.
 A “Victory Trophy, a gift of war bonds” (£10) would go to the team with the most competition points in the matches remaining.
 H Emus and Richard Shadbolt both made their first appearances of the season for the Newton-Mt Albert side.
 The matches were played in heavy rain.
 Ponsonby scored an upset win over Manukau after greatly reinforcing their side.
 Jordan who had come over from Northcote & Birkenhead Ramblers 2 years earlier turned out, along with Arthur Kay, Herkt, Marsh (a 17 stone ex Manukau player), Roy Nurse, and Hughes.
 C Day was on his debut as a 1st grade referee in the Ponsonby v Manukau match.